ArshamFN/R6S-Recon-Scout-Analog-FPV-Ground-Robot/README.md

 **Why This Project:**
 - Apply drone electronics knowledge to a ground robotics platform
-- Achieve low-latency analog FPV video on a custom-built recon drone, driven by real-life law enforcement applications and inspired by the R6S Recon Scout
+- Achieve low-latency analog FPV video on a custom-built recon robot, driven by real-life law enforcement applications and inspired by the R6S Recon Scout
 - Design and 3D print a compact dumbbell chassis from scratch
 - Document the full hardware integration process — wiring, ESC flashing, TX configuration
 - Build a fun, capable RC robot as a counterpart to more software-heavy portfolio projects